hadinajem52/WebHealthProject/docs/phase-6/SEO_Value_Extraction.md

 - `seo_observation` has no column that can hold markup;
 - `check_result.safe_diagnostic` is derived from the failure category, never from body content;
 - findings carry a rule key and a bounded observed value, never a document fragment;
-- the extractor takes no logger, so there is no path from a parsed document to a log sink.
+- the extractor takes no logger, so there is no path from a parsed document to a log sink — and a parse that throws is turned into a recorded reason rather than an exception carrying document text up the stack.

-This is asserted by a test that checks for **absence** — that a document containing a distinctive marker string produces no stored value, diagnostic or audit payload containing it — not merely by tests that check the extracted values are present.
+This is asserted twice as **absence**, not merely by tests that check the extracted values are present.
+Once at the extractor, where a document whose body, comments, scripts and unrelated metadata all carry a distinctive marker must return nothing containing it.
+Once at the database, where a real check finalises that document and every text column of `seo_observation`, `check_result`, `finding` and `audit_event` is scanned for the marker — by enumerating `information_schema`, so a column added later is covered automatically rather than quietly falling outside the claim.

 ### 2.1 Stored values are bounded, lengths are not